degatchi/Blockchain-Alpha/readme.md

 ### Christoph: Ranked #1 hacker on Code4rena
 Q) What CTFs/war games/materials do you recommend doing for someone aspiring to take your #1 spot on Code4rena?
-A) I started out doing Damn Vulnerable Defi https://cmichel.io/damn-vulnerable-de-fi-solutions/, Ethernaut https://cmichel.io/ethernaut-solutions/ and Capture The Ether https://cmichel.io/capture-the-ether-solutions/.
+<br />A) I started out doing Damn Vulnerable Defi https://cmichel.io/damn-vulnerable-de-fi-solutions/, Ethernaut https://cmichel.io/ethernaut-solutions/ and Capture The Ether https://cmichel.io/capture-the-ether-solutions/.
 The links here include my solutions if you get stuck but try to do it on your own first.
 Another great way that got me in contact with other auditors and all major auditing firms was Paradigm CTF https://cmichel.io/paradigm-ctf-2021-solutions/

 Q) What tools do you use when auditing?
-A) I don't use any tools that directly perform vulnerability analysis.
+<br />A) I don't use any tools that directly perform vulnerability analysis.
 I only use the great "Solidity Visual Developer" VSCode extension that highlights storage variables and function parameters which makes it easier to have some context when reading a new codebase.

 Q) How do you calculate the audit's cost?
-A) Scoping audits is always a tough task and imo you only get better at it with experience.
+<br />A) Scoping audits is always a tough task and imo you only get better at it with experience.
 But I'll give you a rule of thumb: Let's say you can audit 200 lines of code per hour (which is a standard assumption among some auditors afaik) - adjust that parameter down if the code is complex, math-heavy or the documentation is bad.
 You then take the lines of code and divide it by 200 LOC/h, then you get the hours required to audit the code for a single person.
 If you're an independent auditor you should also add 5h-10h for compiling the report and all the biz-dev work, plus answering questions.
 Then you multiply it by your hourly rate.
 More on hourly rates below.

-How much time do you spend on a contract on average till you "stop" looking at it, i.e. when new C4 projects launch?
+How much time do you spend on a contract on average till you "stop" looking at it, i.e. when new C4 projects launch? <br />
-How much do you use tools and how much is really looking at the code and manual work?
+How much do you use tools and how much is really looking at the code and manual work? <br />
-How do you make sure that your possible exploit really is possible when most C4 code is not deployed yet?
+How do you make sure that your possible exploit really is possible when most C4 code is not deployed yet? <br />
-And: Do you have N/A too or do you report only 100% sure vulns?
+And: Do you have N/A too or do you report only 100% sure vulns? <br />
-1. That's a good question.
+=1.
+That's a good question.
 I could always spend more time on the code and it would increase the likelihood of me finding bugs.
 But at some point, there's the point of "diminishing returns", where it's not reasonable to spend any more time on the code.
 Alexander Schlindwein was asked the same question regarding bug bounties but I think it applies to audits as well:
 The approach which works best for me is to set myself the goal of fully understanding the system to the point where I could reimplement it from scratch without being allowed a look at the original codebase.
 Not from remembering the code, but from having understood what the application is supposed to do.
 If you have examined a project that far and have not found a bug, the chances of finding one by continuing is low. https://medium.com/immunefi/interview-with-legendary-bug-bounty-hunter-alexander-schlindwein-cced9c73c02a
 Realistically, I often stop before reaching that point due to time constraints and opportunity costs when I think my limited time is better spent elsewhere.
 2. 100% manual work for me